airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/install-your-website-chatbot.md

 Before you move ahead, Make sure you have completed the following steps.

-* Create your bot on the ChatbotWorld dashboard.
+* Create your bot on the EleAPI dashboard.
 * Design your chatflow and other design settings from the bot setup page.
-* Once Done, Go to the ChatbotWorld setup page and then click on the `Install your Chatbot`
+* Once Done, Go to the EleAPI setup page and then click on the `Install your Chatbot`
 * Select the `Java Script` and copy the API Code/Key and save it safe with yourself.

 ### 2. Paste API Code/key and make the bot live